aaronbloomfield/pdr/labs/lab11/index.md

 9. Minimum path has distance 55.6973: Dunharrow -> Edoras -> Cirith Ungol -> Dagorlad -> Hobbiton -> Weathertop -> Minas Tirith -> The Grey Havens -> Mirkwood -> Lothlorien -> Dunharrow
 10. Minimum path has distance 55.7040: Dunharrow -> Lothlorien -> Mirkwood -> Orodruin -> The Grey Havens -> Minas Tirith -> Weathertop -> Hobbiton -> Dagorlad -> Cirith Ungol -> Edoras -> Dunharrow

-Note that your cycle may be the same cities but in reverse; this is perfectly acceptable.
+Your cycle may be the same cities but in reverse; this is perfectly acceptable.

-When compiled with `-O2`, the computation of a path of length 10 took 18 seconds on Linux.

 Your final program needs to both be able to compile and run with the specified command-line parameters.